 Apart from seeking to find the most important factors which are likely to result in employee turnover, the research also explores how these relate to various personal and organisational characteristics.

 The research takes a phased approach.
 Initially, the importance of the key turnover indicators identified from a review of previous generic literature on turnover and retention was verified through focus groups run with Human Resources (HR) representatives from iron ore mining.

 Analysis of the focus group information along with the literature resulted in the development of a questionnaire identifying the factors which the companies involved in the study considered to be most important in determining retention and/or turnover intentions amongst their workforces.
 This survey was discussed with several piloted organisations and modifications incorporated.

 The sample for this study will be drawn from mining companies who have FIFO operations.
 The questionnaires will be distributed to FIFO employees via the companies.
 Participation is voluntary and confidential with no identification of individuals.

-The project commenced mid 2012 and is due to conclude mid 2013.
+The project commenced mid 2012 and is due to conclude December 2013.